MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/traceability/developer/traceability-install.md

 ---
-title: Install and update and uninstall Traceability (preview)
+title: Install, update, or uninstall Traceability (preview)
-description: This article describes how to install and update and uninstall the various components of the Traceability Add-in for Dynamics 365 Supply Chain Management.
+description: This article describes how to install, update, or uninstall the various components of the Traceability Add-in for Dynamics 365 Supply Chain Management.
 author: banluo-ms
 ms.author: banluo
 ms.reviewer: kamaybac